CIS565-Fall-2014/Project4-Rasterizer/README.md

 * MOUSE BASED interactive camera support.
 Interactive camera support based only on the keyboard is not acceptable for this feature.

 How to use:
-#define RENDER_MODE_0 in rasterizeKernels.cu to use different shading mode
-0 for blinn-phong, 1 for wire-frame, 2 for interpolated color, 3 for vertices
-Hold and drag mouse to rotate the camera.
+Use #define RENDER_MODE_0 in rasterizeKernels.cu to use different shading mode 0 for blinn-phong, 1 for wire-frame, 2 for interpolated color, 3 for vertices Hold and drag mouse to rotate the camera.
 Use mouse scroll to zoom in and out.